 Most large hotels house a pub, bar or large club.
 These are very popular spots with locals as well as visitors, and bookings for club tables may need to be made in advance.
 Clubs usually have relaxing lounge or restaurant atmospheres, often centred around a performance of music or dancing.
 While this can be great entertainment, some belly dancing shows and clubs in Cairo are fronts for prostitution and travellers should be wary.
 Large hotels have reputable shows as well as popular western-style discos, usually with an Egyptian-themed twist.

-Westerners are generally welcomed everywhere, although women should dress a bit more conservative than they might at home.
+Westerners are generally welcomed everywhere, although women should dress a bit more conservatively than they might at home.
 During Ramadan, alcohol is only served in 'foreigners only' establishments and drinking and eating in public during the day is frowned upon.

 Become our Cairo Travel Expert